Skip to main content

 Uses of plasma:

-Plasma transfusion became a substitute for blood transfusion from March 1918.
+Plasma transfusion became a substitute for blood transfusion in March 1918.
 Fresh frozen plasma or 'plasma frozen within 24 hours of the collection is transfused instead of whole blood.
-Plasma from the AB blood group does not contain anti-A or anti-B antibodies that can agglutinate recipient antigens.
-Hence, plasma from the AB negative blood group is the universal donor.
-Remember that for blood transfusion, the blood of AB negative blood group is 'universal recipient' and blood of O negative blood group is 'universal donor.’
+The AB blood group plasma contains neither anti-A nor anti-B antibodies that can agglutinate recipient antigens.
+Hence, plasma from the AB-negative blood group is the universal donor.
+Remember that for blood transfusion, the blood of the 'AB -negative' blood group is the 'universal recipient,' and the 'O -negative' blood group is the 'universal donor.'

-Dried plasmas ‘in powder form or strips of material format were used in the second world war.
+Dried plasmas 'in powder form or strips of material format were used in the Second World War.

 Simulated body fluid(SBF) has the same ion concentration as plasma and is used in metallic implants', gene delivery, and surface modification.